Hackers News Hackers News

 • CVE-2025-47406: Buffer over-read in DSP Service (CVSS 6.1).

-Cybersecurity professionals must prioritize identifying affected assets within their infrastructure.
+• Identify Affected Assets: Cybersecurity professionals must prioritize identifying all affected hardware and systems within their organizational infrastructure.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.